How to protect yourself from identity theft in 10 easy steps.

 5. Protect you RFID enabled credit cards and ePassports from ePickpockets

-Use active RFID protection like ARMOURCARD‘s patent pending* & first ever ‘Active RFID Protection’ technology.
+Use active RFID protection like ARMOURCARD‘s patented* & first ever ‘Active RFID Protection’ technology.

 6. Check ups